Pavel Gubarev

-Pavel Yuryevich Gubarev (Павел Юрьевич Губарев, /ru/; born 10 February 1983) is a pro-Russian public figure, primarily known for his pro-Russian activities in Donbas in 2014.
+Pavel Yuryevich Gubarev (Павел Юрьевич Губарев, /ru/; born 10 February 1983) is a Russian and former Ukrainian public figure, primarily known for his pro-Russian activities in Donbas in 2014.
 He is married to Ekaterina Gubareva.

 Early life

 Gubarev gained a degree in history from Donetsk National University, and later became an employee of a Donetsk advertising agency.
-In 2007, he founded and served as the company director of the "Morozko" company, which supplied Ded Moroz (Santa Claus) figures for hire in the Donetsk area.
+In 2007, he founded and served as the company director of the Morozko company, which supplied Ded Moroz figures for hire in the Donetsk area.

 Career and activities

-Before the Russo–Ukrainian War
+Before the Russo-Ukrainian war

-In the late 90s, Gubarev was a member of the Progressive Socialist Party of Ukraine, a pro-Russian party based in the southeast of the country.
+In the late 1990s, Gubarev was a member of the Progressive Socialist Party of Ukraine, a pro-Russian party based in the southeast of the country.
 According to an unnamed acquaintance, Gubarev advocated Pan-Slavism.
-Between 1999 and 2001, Gubarev was a member of the neo-Nazi Russian National Unity paramilitary group, that later took part in the war in Donbas on the side of pro-Russian forces.
+Between 1999 and 2001, Gubarev was a member of the neo-Nazi Russian National Unity paramilitary group.
+Pavel Gubarev states he was part of Russian Orthodox Army that was organised by RNU under his control, and also declared himself leader of the RNU section in Donetsk. that later took part in the war in Donbas on the side of pro-Russian forces.
 Gubarev has publicly given thanks to this group for providing him with military training.
 In the same interview he said he was not a radical nationalist and described himself as "centre-left".